-Rarely are gay love and gay sex depicted with this much humour, rawness, and volume.
+Rarely is gay love depicted with this much humour, rawness, and volume.
 This is a book that shows queer relationships in their brightest and their darkest moments.

 If you want an untamed collection of queer stories, written by a gay, Black, American author with a punk and sardonic attitude, you need to check out 100 Boyfriends.
 It is a diamond amongst LGBTQ books.